tuxpoldo/btsync-deb/README.md

 [![Build Status](https://img.shields.io/teamcity/https/teamcity.silvenga.com/e/Btsync_Build.svg?label=TeamCity&style=flat-square)](https://teamcity.silvenga.com/viewType.html?buildTypeId=Btsync_Build&guest=1)

+> The bellow `apt-key` was incorrectly importing my signing key, rather than my public key.
+If any errors on updating, run the updated command.

 I will be providing continued maintenance for this awesome project that Mr. Tuxpoldo has founded.
 Until I am accustomed to this project (or Python for the matter) I can provide support for the `btsync` and `btsync-common` packages with new binary versions and bugfixes.

 Debian and Ubuntu packages can be found under my private repository http://deb.silvenga.com.
 New versions should be automatically built and published to this location via my build server (found above) when new changelogs are released.